IrfanGhuori/DB/README.md

 ```
 ### Update table values
 To update the table use `update()` method it holds 3 parameters : the first one is the table name, the second one is an associative array of the table values that you wanna update and the third parameter is optional, you can use it to state the update condition like WHERE clause in SQL.
-DB class provides so many ways to do the same queries for example : the third parameter in `update()` method you can do one of the following methods :
+QueriesBuilderclass provides so many ways to do the same queries for example : the third parameter in `update()` method you can do one of the following methods :
 ####Passing the id
-You can pass the `$id` as a third parameter and DB class will understand that there's a field in the table called `id` and you wanna update the record that its id is the value of `$id` like this :
+You can pass the `$id` as a third parameter and QueriesBuilderclass will understand that there's a field in the table called `id` and you wanna update the record that its id is the value of `$id` like this :
 ```php
 $db->update('mytable',
 	[